 Business Risk Definition

-According to the Forbes publication Investopedia, business risk is the risk that a company will not have enough cash on hand to pay its bills, also known as operating expenses.
+According to the Forbes publication Investopedia, business risk is the risk that a company will not have enough cash on hand to pay its bills, also known as operating expenses. (first reference)

 Reasons for Business Risk